veeknd/veeknd/README.md

-- 👋 Hi, I'm Sethu Manikkam, a dedicated Full Stack Developer with a passion for crafting exceptional web experiences.

-- 🌱 Continuously expanding my skill set, I stay up-to-date with the latest technologies and frameworks to deliver cutting-edge solutions.

-- 👨‍💻  Experienced in both front-end and back-end development, I am proficient in HTML, CSS, JavaScript, Bootstrap, Python, and frameworks like Flask and Django, FAST API.

--  ✨ Currently trying to explore .Net CORE.

-- 🔧 Excited about learning and implementing the latest web development frameworks and tools to create cutting-edge solutions.

-- 💼 Adept at collaborating with cross-functional teams and translating client requirements into seamless user experiences.

-- ✨ Committed to delivering clean code, optimized performance, and exceptional user interfaces.

-- 🌟 Seeking opportunities to contribute to innovative projects and contribute to the growth of dynamic development teams.
+Hi there! 👋 I'm Sethu Manikkam, a Software Engineer who loves building reliable and efficient backend systems.
+I’m passionate about solving problems with clean, scalable code and enjoy creating APIs that power seamless user experiences.

+I’ve got hands-on experience with both backend and frontend development.
+On the backend, I work with .NET Core, Django, FastAPI, and Flask, and I’m also skilled in databases like MSSQL and PostgreSQL.
+On the frontend, I’m comfortable with HTML, CSS, JavaScript, and Bootstrap.

+Right now, I’m diving deeper into .NET Core to strengthen my skills, but I’m always excited to explore and learn new tools and frameworks.
+I’ve worked on projects ranging from building secure RESTful APIs to ensuring HIPAA compliance for enterprise applications.

+I love collaborating with teams—whether it’s developers, designers, or product owners—and translating ideas into working solutions.
+My focus is on writing clean, maintainable code and delivering products that not only work well but are also enjoyable to use.

+I’m always looking for opportunities to work on interesting projects and contribute to innovative teams.
+Feel free to check out my work here or connect with me—I’d love to chat about tech or work on something cool together!

 - 📫 How to reach me sethumanikkams@gmail.com